eon01/django-boilerplate/README.md

 - Docker compose ready
 - A Dockerfile for each service
-- Ready to run on S3 using Django Storages
+- Ready to run on S3 using Django Storages (for production)
 - A .env file for each service
 - A base settings file with a separation between dev and prod environments
 - Postgres ready